mir-group/pytorch_runstats/README.md

  - "Batched"/"binned" reduction into multiple running tallies using a per-sample bin index.
   This can be useful, for example, in accumulating statistics over samples by some kind of "type" index or for accumulating statistics per-graph in a `pytorch_geometric`-like [batching scheme](https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html).
 (This feature uses and is similar to [`torch_scatter`](https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html).)

-**Note:** the implementations currently heavily use in-place operations for peformance and memory efficiency.
+**Note:** the implementations currently heavily uses in-place operations for peformance and memory efficiency.
 This probably doesn't play nice with the autograd engine — this is currently likely the wrong library for accumulating running statistics you want to backward through.
 (See [TorchMetrics](https://torchmetrics.readthedocs.io/en/latest/) for a possible alternative.)

+For more information, please see [the docs](https://pytorch-runstats.readthedocs.io/en/latest/).

+## Install

+`torch_runstats` requires PyTorch and [`torch_scatter`](https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html), but neither is specified in `install_requires` for `pip` since both require manual installation for correct CUDA compatability.

 ## License